 This is one of the most common requests in postwar homes in Lawrence, Speedway, and older parts of Greenwood and Beech Grove.

 Indianapolis and most surrounding municipalities require permits for plumbing relocation, electrical changes, gas line work, and any structural modifications.
 Cosmetic-only refreshes such as paint, hardware, countertop replacement, and backsplash typically do not require a permit.
-Permit and inspection coordination is part of the scope where required.
+Permits and inspections are handled where required.

 Most kitchen remodels are planned around homeowner-supplied appliances.
 The estimate visit confirms appliance dimensions, gas line and electrical requirements, and venting paths for the range hood.
 Common decisions include whether to upgrade the range, whether to add a built-in microwave drawer or convection wall oven, and whether the refrigerator opening needs to be widened for a counter-depth or French-door model.